 Before you invite people, make sure you have room.
 When the plan calls for 30 people because 10 can fit on the back deck, you've set yourself up for a weather disaster.
-If you have room for 20 people to comfortably enjoy themselves, invite 20 people.
+If you have room for 20 people to enjoy themselves comfortably, invite 20 people.
 Otherwise, you're going to end up with unhappy guests.

 Narrowing Down Your '90s Theme Party

-A 90s theme party is simple.
+A '90s theme party is simple.
 You'll want bright colors.
 For some reason, hot pink, lemon yellow, and aqua blue were popular at the time.
 But depending on the focus of your theme, you may want to consider other combinations.
-The 90s has plenty of visual trademarks to offer.
+The '90s have plenty of visual trademarks to offer.
 Movies, music, television, sports — the list goes on.
-Planning a 90s theme party will be fun.
+Planning a '90s party will be fun.
 Pulling it off will be epic.

 For something a bit more grown up, look for '90s art graphics, like a color block tablecloth.
 A matching backdrop serves as a perfect photo op spot.
 Add some '90s themed signage to greet your guests, and add some cut-out decorations to drive the message home.
 Or a big, cheerful banner welcoming your guests to your blast from the past.

 In the '90s, the grunge look was in.
 And if you don't remember it, think of it as a fusion of '60s hippy with Pacific Northwest flair.
 Guitar rock was the rage, so use guitars in your decor.
 Tableware featuring hippy-vibe symbols in '90s neon colors also look great on the table.
 Any throwback decor to the age of Woodstock will also make great party decorations for a '90s party.

 No matter what the focus of your '90s theme party, that old pack of rewriteable CDs in your home office?
 Hang them from the ceiling on fishing line and plug in an inexpensive DJ light ball for a killer light show.